tipsyfermion/BCS_Connectome_Project_2020/README.md

 ## Ideation

-* Learn basics of Neuroscience.
+* Learn the basics of Neuroscience.
-* Learn basics of Non-invasive Imaging methods like fMRI, EEG, etc.
+* Learn the basics of Non-invasive Imaging methods like fMRI, EEG, etc.
 * Learn how to navigate through academic literature and find specific works
 * Read papers and find paper to replicate.
 * Learn the concepts required to create Neural Models.